-This might seem obvious but it’s so critical that it bears emphasizing: Make sure that the inherited house you’re selling in Texas is actually—legally—yours.
+This might seem obvious but it’s so critical that it bears emphasizing: Before selling an inherited house in Texas, make sure that the house is actually—legally—yours.
 In legal terms, this means you’re the sole or primary heir and the executor of the estate that includes the house.
 Beyond that, you’ll want to ensure that no one involved has any opposition to your decision to sell the inheritance.
 So, be sure to check options on how to refinance an inherited property to buy out heirs if that is the case.

 Imagine how many shows and movies wouldn’t get past the first scene if inheritance drama were promptly resolved through due diligence.
 In this case, that due diligence is called “probate,” the American legal process that settles the estate of those deceased.
 If you need to tackle probate claims, you can find a Texas County Clerk to facilitate the process.